Installation

 The above documents are available for download from the APA Publications section.

 Cutting Windstorm around window and door openings instead of cutting and piecing parts together adds strength to the wall.
 This method not only adds strength but reduces the number of joints that allow air leakage.
 The walls are completed faster with less waste and less labor.
-See or download the APA “Full-Scale House Test Project report Form No 3D007” in the Resources section under APA Documents for details.
+See or download the APA “Full-Scale House Test Project report Form No 3D007” in the APA Publications page.

 Resources